-The following examples of eligible adaptation planning activities derive from feedback provided throughout the 2022 Adaptation Planning Grant Program's Listening Sessions and are structured around the California Adaptation Planning Guide (2020), which outlines a step-by-step process broken into four planning phases that communities can use to plan for climate change.
+The following examples of eligible adaptation planning activities derive from feedback provided throughout APGP engagement and are structured around the California Adaptation Planning Guide (2020), which outlines a step-by-step process broken into four planning phases that communities can use to plan for climate change.
 The guide is designed to be flexible and responsive to community needs and includes summaries of statewide guidance, resources, examples, and tools throughout each phase.
 Additionally, equity and community engagement are integrated throughout all phases and should be considered for all proposed activities.

 Eligible activities must fit into one or more of the four phases included below, as defined by the California Adaptation Planning Guide.
 While the following eligible activities are outlined in phases, eligible project activities can occur at any stage of this planning framework.
 This list includes just some examples of eligible activities and is not comprehensive.

-Note, there are no specific funding allocations related to the four-phase breakdown.
+Note, there are no specific funding allocations related to these four-phases.